AlvaroRuizDelgado/Morse/Morse_webservice.md

         - [x] I'm killing it if it exists, still can't figure how to check if it's running using shell and a register.
 If the process is not there, it fails and ends --> ignore_errors: yes.
     - [ ] The best option is to make it a service and use the "service" module.
   - [ ] Openstack.py to retrieve the IPs of the instances created by Heat and add them to hosts.
 How to continue to Ansible from Heat?
+    - [ ] I can make a script that joins both together, as long as they are in the controller.
-  - [ ] Separate the modules in different files (or folders in this case).
+  - [x] Separate the modules in different files (or folders in this case).
+  - [ ] Do pip install --upgrade setuptools before using pip.

 - [ ] LBaaS
   - [ ] LBaaS v2 not currently installed in our openstack.
 Even though it was only experimental in Kilo (our version), it seems that the core functions were mostly the same.